chiragsankhe/JavaScript/README.md

 The entire document is part of the **window** object, which is the global object in the browser.

 ## Accessing and Manipulating DOM Elements
-+ Accessing Elements by ID
++ Accessing Elements by ID:-

  You can use `document.getElementById()` to access an element by its ID.
 ```
 let heading = document.getElementById('main-heading');
 console.log(heading.innerText); // Logs the text inside the element with id 'main-heading'
 ```
-+ Accessing Elements by Class Name `document.getElementsByClassName()` returns a collection of elements that have a certain class.
++ Accessing Elements by Class Name:-

+ `document.getElementsByClassName()` returns a collection of elements that have a certain class.
 The result is an `HTMLCollection,` which is similar to an array but not exactly the same.
 ```
 let items = document.getElementsByClassName('list-item');
 console.log(items[0].innerText); // Access the first element with class 'list-item'
 ```
-+ Accessing Elements by Query Selector
++ Accessing Elements by Query Selector:-

  The `querySelector()` method allows you to select elements using CSS-style selectors.
 It returns the first matching element, while `querySelectorAll()` returns all matching elements.
 ```
 let firstItem = document.querySelector('.list-item'); // Selects the first element with class 'list-item'
 let allItems = document.querySelectorAll('.list-item'); // Selects all elements with class 'list-item'